tjtanjin/react-chatbotify-docs/docs/introduction/quickstart.md

 ## Installation

-Install React ChatBotify by running the following command within your project folder:
+React ChatBotify is [**available on npm**](https://www.npmjs.com/package/react-chatbotify) so install it with the following command within your project folder:

 ```
 npm install react-chatbotify --save